 The James-Lange Theory

 The Cannon-Bard Theory was a direct response to the James-Lange Theory.
 This was the prevailing theory before Walter Cannon and Philip Bard came around.
-The James-Lange Theory stated that we experience emotions as a response to psychological reactions in the body.
+The James-Lange Theory states that we experience emotions as a response to psychological reactions in the body.

 For example, let’s say you are getting up to speak in front of a class.
 Your heart starts to pound.
 Your palms get sweaty.
 You feel nauseous.
 According to the James-Lange Theory, this process happens first.
 Then, we assign an emotion to these sensations.
 You’re nervous.